 Keeping your lawn looking it's best can be a fun and rewarding activity!
 Below you will find some tips that will help your lawn throughout the growing season.

-The rule of thumb is the hotter the temperature, the higher the grass.
-This is to protect your lawn for the summer heat, though during the cooler months the grass can be cut shorter.
-One the first and last cut of the season, it is recommended to mow on the lowest setting.
-This will help prevent snow mold through winter and prompt thick growth in spring.
-Also, mow your lawn in opposite directions to keep from creating trenches from your mowers wheels.
+The rule of thumb is the hotter the temperature, the higher the grass should be.
+This is to protect your lawn from the summer heat, though during the cooler months the grass can be cut shorter.
+One the first and last cut of the season, it is recommended to mow on a lower setting.
+This will help prevent snow mold through winter and prompt thicker growth in spring.
+It also allows earlier pop from dormancy as the crown of the plant receives more heat.

-Another thing homeowners can do is water in the urine after the dog visited the spot or apply a product like gypsum to the lawn which will force leaching to occur and move the excess nitrogen past the root zone.
+Another thing homeowners can do is water in the urine after the dog visited the spot or apply a product like gypsum to the lawn which will help leaching occur and move the excess nitrogen past the root zone.

 With fall comes leaves - and lots of them!
-Leaves can be dealt with in a couple different ways.
+Leaves can be dealt with in a couple different ways: